PLangHQ/plang/Documentation/Events.md

 - after each step, call !AnalyzeCode
 ```

+This configuration will call the `!AnalyzeCode` event before and after each step during the build process.

 ## Conditional Events

-Events can also be configured to run only if a specific startup parameter is provided.
+You can define events to run only when a specific parameter is provided at the startup of the app:

 ```plang
 Events
 - before each step, call !SendDebug, only when start parameter is '--debug'
 ```

-To trigger this event, start the application with the `--debug` parameter:
+This event will only be bound if you start the app with the `--debug` parameter:

 ```bash
 plang --debug
 ```

-You can define your own parameters to control event triggering.
+You can define your own parameters to control event execution.

 ## Available Variables

-Within your events, you can access information about the current goal, step, or event using the following variables:
+Within events, you can access information about the goal, step, and event using the following variables:

-- %!goal%
+- `%!goal%`
-- %!step%
+- `%!step%`
-- %!event%
+- `%!event%`

 ## External Events

-Install external events from outside sources into the directory `events/external/{appName}/`.
+External events installed from an outside source should be placed in the `events/external/{appName}/` folder.
 For example, `events/external/plang/` is created when you build or run a debugger.

-## Binding Events to Variables
+## Bind Events to Variables

-In any goal file, you can bind events to variables to trigger actions when variables are created, changed, or deleted.
+In any goal file, you can bind events to variable actions such as creation, update, or deletion:

 ```plang
 - when %name% is created, call VariableNameIsCreated